 Green Climate Fund

-The Green Climate Fund (GCF) is the world’s largest climate fund, established by the Parties to UN Framework Convention on Climate Change (UNFCCC).
-Since 2016 GIZ has been accredited by the GCF Board to develop funding proposals and oversee the implementation of climate change adaptation and mitigation projects.
+The Green Climate Fund (GCF) is the largest climate fund worldwide established by the Parties to the UN Framework Convention on Climate Change (UNFCCC).
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been accredited to develop funding proposals and support the implementation of projects for climate change adaptation and climate action since 2016.

-GIZ engages with the Fund in three ways:
+GIZ is involved in the GCF in three ways:

-- Partnering for Readiness: GIZ promotes knowledge sharing on climate finance readiness and supports partner countries in improving their access to GCF funds and in implementing effective climate projects independently.
+GIZ fosters knowledge-sharing on climate finance financing and supports partner countries in improving their access to GCF funds and implementing effective climate projects independently.

-- Project development: GIZ develops medium-size funding proposals that promote climate-resilient and low-emission development pathways.
+GIZ develops funding proposals that promote climate-resilient, low-emission development pathways.